 Testosterone replacement therapy (TRT) is one of the most misunderstood areas in modern medicine.
 Fueled by outdated studies, media sensationalism, and confusion with anabolic steroid abuse, TRT is often misrepresented.
 This section tackles the most common myths head-on using peer-reviewed evidence, expert commentary, and real-world context to clear the air for patients, clinicians, and policymakers alike.

-Myth #1: TRT Causes Heart Attacks and Strokes
+Myth #1: TRT Is Bad for Your Heart

 Truth: The fear that TRT increases cardiovascular risk stems largely from flawed or misinterpreted studies like the Vigen et al. 2013 VA study.
 However, more recent, larger, and better-controlled studies (including TRAVERSE and numerous meta-analyses) have shown no increase in major adverse cardiovascular events in men with clinically diagnosed hypogonadism undergoing TRT.